makramakramakra/OpenCore-Legacy-Patcher/docs/INSTALLER.md

 * [OpenCore Legacy Patcher Release Apps](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)

+(Because of special restrictions when running Ventura at the moment, we recommend to download OpenCore Legacy Patcher 0.6.1 if you solely want to install  Big Sur or Monterey.)

 For this guide, we'll be using the standard OpenCore-Patcher (GUI).

 Once downloaded, open the app and you should be greeted by this menu: